-Ceremonies in the Meditation Chapel – $25 members; $50 non-members
+Ceremonies in the Meditation Chapel – Contributing Members; no charge; $300 non-members

 Honoraria – Checks should be made out to each individual (the sexton, organist, photographer) for honoraria, and sent to the parish no later than one week prior to the service.

 The Organist – $150 for ceremony; additional $25 fee per rehearsal with instrumentalist or singer.
-Make check payable directly to the Organist, by name.
+Make check payable directly to the Organist, Matt Siess.

 The Photographer – Our in-house photographer is available or you may provide your own.
 Please ask the priest for rates and services.